ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 reflectances are combined to obtain the snow-fraction-weighted albedo as in over non-vegetated surfaces (Chapter 3).

+.. _Surface Fluxes and Surface Temperature Lake:

 Surface Fluxes and Surface Temperature
 ------------------------------------------

+.. _Overview of Changes from CLM4:

 Overview of Changes from CLM4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^